 |---|---|---|---|---|---|---|

 Summary: Direct beginners, coach developing employees, support experienced performers, and delegate to experts.
-Adjust temporarily during change or crisis.
+Adjust temporarily during a change or a crisis.

 How to Use This Table as a Leader